Podcast Sponsorship ROI Case Studies and Examples (2026)

 • Webinar registration form captured name, business type, annual revenue, and current insurance status

-• Post-webinar consultation booking link tracked registrants who requested follow-up
+• Post-webinar booking link tracked registrants who requested follow-up

-• Insurance quote requests marked leads as “qualified” once they met revenue and business structure criteria
+• Quote requests marked leads as “qualified” once they met revenue and business structure criteria

 • CRM automation tagged all leads with webinar date and podcast source